 Perimeter is the total length of the boundary of any closed shape.
 Let’s try and understand this using an example.
 For example, you have a huge square-shaped farm.
 Now, in order to save your farm from street animals, you decide to fence it.
-If you know the length of one side of the farm, you just have to multiply it by 4 in order to find the total perimeter of the farm.
-There are many such instances where we might be using the concepts of finding perimeter without even knowing about it.
-Let us have a look at the article in order to understand the concept in a better way.
+If you know the length of one side of the farm, you just have to multiply it by 4 in order to find the total length of the boundary of the farm.
+There are many such instances where we might be using the concept of finding perimeter without even knowing about it.

 |1.||What is Perimeter?|

 The perimeter of a shape is defined as the total distance around the shape.
 It is the length of the outline or boundary of any two-dimensional geometric shape.
 The perimeter of different figures can be equal in measure depending upon the dimensions.
 For example, imagine a triangle made of a wire of length L. The same wire can be reused to make a square, considering that all the sides are equal in length.
 Look at the image below showing the perimeter of a rectangular park.

 The outer boundary that makes up a geometrical shape is called its perimeter.
 Now, how does one calculate the perimeter?
 Let us consider an example.
 David wants to put a fence around his farm so that his sheep will not wander away.
 He wants to know how much wire he would need to fence around his farm.
 The shape of his farm is rectangular, which means that: